Cache-Cow/pyducky/README.md

-In order to use this tool you must have your pico mounted in ```/media/YOURUSER/PICONAME``` for linux and in windows you must know the disk letter.
+In order to use this tool you must have your pico mounted in ```/media/YOURUSER/PICONAME``` for linux and in windows you must know the disk letter of the pico.

 # To run the script: